-Golf can be beneficial physically, especially if one walks while playing, as well as mentally.
+Golf can be beneficial physically-especially if one walks while playing-as well as mentally.

 Overall fitness will help prevent injuries.
 Golfers should develop their cardiovascular system by jogging, walking, climbing stairs, or cycling.
-If you are not accustomed to exercising, work into the activities slowly to avoid injuries.

 Jogging is a good way to become fit because all it requires is a good pair of running shoes.
 Try to work upward so that you can jog at least 30 minutes at a time, three times a week.